Srekel/the-debuginator/README.md

 ## Current status

-- **Highly work in progress.**
-- Simple unit testing.
-Currently a bunch of them fails due to heavy refactoring.
 - Reference implementation in SDL kept up to par with all features.
 - Performs well enough in terms of CPU speed.
 10k - 200k items is a breeze on my work station.
 - Memory wise it's a bit worse.
-It's not designed to be cheap on memory (about 110 bytes + item title length per item), but I believe there's a bug in my allocator (design) that makes it fairly wasteful, so...
-I'll need to look into that.
+It's not designed to be super cheap on memory (100-200 bytes per item depending on usage).
 - Only built and tested with VS2015 & VS2017.
-- A small amount of technical debt stacked up.
-Will do a pass once things are more final.
+- A small amount of minor code TODOs stacked up.
+- Simple unit testing.
+Small coverage at the moment.

 ## Features